 We recently spent a week driving the 2013 Ford Mustang GT Coupe Premium model with a six-speed automatic transmission.
-It had been a few years since we’d driven the Mustang other than for a few miles, so this was our first?sampling of the latest generation.
-To our surprise, new Mustang is very civilized, especially when you consider there’s a 420-hp, 5.0-liter V-8 engine tucked under the long hood.
+It had been a few years since we’d driven the Mustang other than for a few miles, so this was our first sampling of the latest generation.
+To our surprise, the new Mustang is very civilized, especially when you consider there’s a 420-hp, 5.0-liter V-8 engine tucked under the long hood.

-For 2013, the Mustang gets new front and rear fascias, a more prominent grille and splitter.
-The headlights?are now a standard high-intensity discharge and the taillights are LEDs.
-There?s also some cosmetic changes that distinguish this model from the previous one.
+For 2013, the Mustang gets new front and rear fascias, a more prominent grille, and splitter.
+The headlights are now a standard high-intensity discharge and the taillights are LEDs.
+There are also some cosmetic changes that distinguish this model from the previous one.

 transmission models now also have a hill start assist feature.

 The maximum performance model is the 2013 Ford Mustang Shelby GT500.
-This car is capable of accelerating from?0 to 60 mph in just 3.5 seconds, plus it has a top speed, according to the manufacturer, of 202 mph.
-A 5.8-liter?supercharged and intercooled DOHC V-8 engine is stuffed under the scooped hood with racing stripes.
-The engine?produces 662-hp and 631-lb.ft. of torque.
+This car is capable of accelerating from 0 to 60 mph in just 3.5 seconds, plus it has a top speed, according to the manufacturer, of 202 mph.
+A 5.8-liter supercharged DOHC V-8 engine is stuffed under the scooped hood with racing stripes.
+The engine produces 662-hp and 631-lb.ft. of torque.
 The price of supercar performance is amazingly low at $55,445 for the coupe and $5,000 more for the convertible version.

 New on the 2013 Ford Mustang is an available 4.2-inch LCD productivity screen mounted in the instrument?cluster to display fuel economy and vehicle performance information.
-It also includes Track Apps to measures g-forces, acceleration times in quarter-mile and 0-60 increments, and displays braking times, complete with automatic and
+It also includes: Track Apps to measures g-forces, acceleration times in quarter-mile and 0-60 increments, and displays braking times, complete with automatic and countdown starts.

-For someone shopping for a sport coupe or convertible that delivers a level of performance appropriate for the?vehicle?s looks, the 2013 Ford Mustang is the car.
+For someone shopping for a sports coupe or convertible that delivers a level of performance appropriate for the vehicle’s looks, the 2013 Ford Mustang is the car.
 It’s an amazing value, a fun car to drive and to be seen in.
-It also gets a ?Recommended? rating from Consumer Reports magazine.
+It also gets a Recommended rating from Consumer Reports magazine.